Palaces, superyachts and chauffeurs: How the super rich will watch the 2024 Paris Olympics - KESQ

 Kensington says the best tickets – “gold 1st category A” – have already been secured for their clients at a cost of between $500 to $1,000 a ticket for tennis and basketball events.
 On the one day they are not attending any events, they’ll be whisked away on a private whiskey tasting led by a distillery owner.

-AZA Luxury Travel’s Angela Adto Teppa says her company has designed a whole Paris program for a family of financiers from Oahu, Hawaii, who are coming specifically to watch basketball and wrestling.
+AZA Luxury Travel’s Angela Adto Tepper says her company has designed a whole Paris program for a family of financiers from Oahu, Hawaii, who are coming specifically to watch basketball and wrestling.

 Similarly, Craft Travel has organized a busy, 15-day itinerary for a family of four, including two teenagers, from New York.
 Among the exclusive experiences is a private concert at the Palais Garnier, Paris’ gilded opera house.